Saturday, December 27, 2008

 CHRIS FARLEY: The pudgy SNL funnyman died of a drug overdose in 1997, just a month before the release of his 1997 film "Beverly Hills Ninja".

-Screen legend died of cancer in 1961, just a month before the release of his British mystery film "The Naked Edge."
+GARY COOPER: Screen legend died of cancer in 1961, just a month before the release of his British mystery film "The Naked Edge."